Back to Blog

 Managed WordPress Hosting: Why It's Worth Every Penny

-Discover how managed WordPress hosting differs from shared hosting, what you actually get for your money, and why serious website owners make the switch.
+What managed WordPress hosting actually includes, how it differs from shared hosting, and why website owners who need reliability make the switch.

 Every week, we hear from business owners who are frustrated with their websites.
 Pages load slowly.
 The site goes down without warning.
 A plugin update breaks the layout.
 An email from their host warns them about "suspicious activity."
 Sound familiar?